 In addition to wearing sunglasses when outdoors, appropriate protective lenses should be worn during sports.
 People who work at jobs involving power tools or chemicals need protective goggles in case of splashes or flying bits of material.
 Children, adolescents and young adults are most likely to lose vision from traumatic injuries.

-This is a bonus tip for those of you like me who need contact lenses to correct their vision.
-I know how tempting it can be to cut corners in regards to cleaning, storing, discarding and wearing contacts.
+I know how tempting it can be to cut corners when cleaning, storing, discarding and wearing contacts.
 But when used incorrectly, contacts can cause more problems than they solve.
-Contact wear can cause ulcers on the cornea, infections and dryness that can injure the cornea.
-Don’t risk turning correctable vision problems into long term damage.
+Contact lens wear can cause trauma, infections and dryness that can damage the cornea.
+Don’t risk turning correctable vision problems into long term harm.
 Get the details on caring for contacts here and use only products recommended by your eye professional.

 The Story of My Life is an autobiography of Helen Keller, a woman who was both blind and deaf since infancy.
-Her remarkable story was also told in a movie
+Her remarkable story was told in a movie, the

 The Miracle Worker was a movie about Keller for which Anne Bancroft and Patty Duke as Helen won Oscars for Best Actress and Best Supporting Actress